 Press your left palm into the mat as you bring your right hand back to tap your left toes.

-Return to bear crawl.
+Return to the bear crawl position.

 Anything for men that cover all of these areas for women?